movingHera/Recommended-system-for-Clothing-and-Accessories/README.md

 check report for all methods

-This method is very slow to so Its uncompleted still working on it to speed up
+This method is very slow to so in a way its uncompleted still working on it to speed up

 use gpu for fasters results